Skip to Content

 Will housing and transportation be provided?

 The Jameel Clinic AI & Health Summer Bootcamp is not a residential program so we rely on parents to provide housing and transportation to and from the program.
 Ideally students will be coming from the Boston area, so housing should not be an issue.
-While the program is tuition-free, we do not cover the cost of housing and transportation.

 How are students selected for the program?